mendonk/mendonk.github.io/index.markdown

 <a href="https://www.abstractapi.com/">AbstractAPI</a> API Glossary

-If you're looking for a technical writer to help your next project succeed, get in touch.
-I love meeting new people.
+If you're looking for a technical writer to help your next project succeed, get in touch!